JainSamyak8840/Coffee-Tea-AI-Chat-Bot/README.md

-# Implementation of a Contextual Chatbot in PyTorch.
+# Implementation of a Coffee&Tea Shop Chatbot in PyTorch.
 Simple chatbot implementation with PyTorch.

 - The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.